 That’s why it’s important to keep your AirPods fully charged or never let them die because it’s not easy to find AirPods when they’re dead.

-It only takes about an hour to fully charge your AirPods charging case and holds three or four charges for your AirPods.
+It only takes about an hour to fully charge your AirPods charging case, and holds three or four charges for your AirPods.
 The AirPods themselves, when placed inside the AirPods case, take about 20 minutes to fully charge.

 If none of the above methods work, perhaps your issue is more technical and localized.
 At that point, you’d need to contact Apple support for help.

-In case you’re out of warranty, you’d have to buy a new pair.
+If you’re out of warranty, you’d have to buy a new pair.
 You can check Amazon for the latest price of the 3rd generation AirPods.
 They’re always running sweet deals.

 If you have any other ideas or suggestions, we encourage you to suggest them in the comments below.